Things to consider if you have a metal roof.

 It can be caused by:

-- Run-off from cedar, redwood, CCA (copper, chrome and arsenic) treated timber, glass or painted steel.
+- run-off from cedar, redwood, copper-bearing preservative (chromated copper arsenate) treated timber, glass or painted steel

-- Use of lead flashings or stainless steel fixings with zinc/aluminium alloy steel.
+- use of lead flashings or stainless steel fixings.

 Address the cause of the corrosion.
 Then sand the corroded areas to remove the rust, prime the affected areas with a suitable coating system that is recommended by the roofing manufacturer.
 Replace badly corroded or holed sheets.

-Corrosion: Dirt and debris collects under the flashings and roofing overlaps and this encourages moisture which leads to corrosion.
+Corrosion: Dirt and debris collected under the flashings and roofing overlaps encourages corrosion.
 Clean the roof more often.
 Carefully clean under the flashings and overlaps.

-Corrosion on the underside of galvanised steel sheets can be caused by the area not being primed or not washed.
+Corrosion on the underside of galvanised steel sheets can be caused by unexpected extensive condensation, contact with incompatible materials or contact with corrosive materials.
+It can even be as simple as the area not being primed or washed.
 By the time this is noticeable the damage is usually severe.
 Replace damaged sheets.
 Prime the portions of sheets that overlap to reduce the potential for corrosion.

 When patching the roofing use compatible products.